YvesZHI/cpptimer/README.md

 2. You must consider exception handling on your own.
 ### time functions
 `getCurrentTimePoint(int)`
 It returns a time point.
-The parameter is time zone, which can be negative.
+The parameter is time zone, which can be negative.<br />
 `convertIntToTimePoint`
-It converts an integer to a time point.
+It converts an integer to a time point.<br />
 `getCurrentHour(int)`
 It returns the hour of current time.
-The parameter is time zone, which can be negative.
+The parameter is time zone, which can be negative.<br />
 `durationSinceMidnight(int)`
 It returns the duration since the midnight of today.
 The parameter is time zone, which can be negative.